NHC updates relating to Coronavirus

 We want to support you through the coming months, so please let us know if there are any specific issues or topics you would like us to feature in our roundtables programme and we’ll be able to respond quickly and do what we do best – connecting our members to share, learn, and lead the way.

 For the latest information on any NHC event visit www.mynhc.org.uk.

 - We have been liaising with all our supply partners over recent weeks to ensure we understand any potential disruption to services and will continue to monitor the situation & will give early notice to any members if they are likely to be affected.

 - It’s business as usual, so we will still carry out all of our member meetings – we’ll just do it virtually!
 Your account executive will be in touch with you with details of how to join any upcoming meetings you have arranged.

-Given the current government advice around the coronavirus pandemic all staff are currently working from home for the foreseeable future and we may also have staff unavailable at short notice.
+All staff are currently working from home for the foreseeable future and we may also have staff unavailable at short notice.

 To help us to be able to pay your invoices as efficiently as possible please could you email invoices rather than sending them through the post.
 Please send all invoices to email@example.com.
 This email address is monitored by multiple people so if individuals aren’t available your invoice will still be processed.

 Invoices received electronically will be processed promptly and will be paid on the next available payment run.
 We will not be making any payments by cheque payments at this time.

 Hard copy invoices that we received prior to 16th March have been processed as normal, however any hard copy invoices after this date are unlikely to have been received or processed.
 In this case, if you are unable to send an electronic copy, please contact us at the finance email address, or contact us on 0191 566 1000, in order that we can make alternative arrangements and ensure prompt payment.